Blackberry users across Europe, the Middle East and Africa have been left unable to access e-mail or use the Blackberry instant messaging service.

 Unified communications in government agencies can boost productivity, but agencies must take special security precautions.

-A Gartner speical report on the future of computing has suggested that technology today found on tablet devices such as the iPad will break out into the mainstream computing market within the next five to 10 years.
-Although some have suggested that poor sales of devices that are not iPads meanpeople
+A Gartner special report on the future of computing has suggested that technology today found on tablet devices such as the iPad will break out into the mainstream computing market within the next five to 10 years.

 ComputuerLinks continues to expand the services available to resellers via its cloud platform Alvea adding authentication services to the mix.
 The distributor has been busy developing the options on Alvea ranging from security, storage and infrastructure services and the addition of an automated tw

-Specialist storage distie Hammer has spun out its in-house services business into a new company to be called Malleus Ltd. Speaking to MicroScope, former Hammer solutions manager Paul Hickingbotham, who has moved across to the new firm as technical director, said the decision to spin off the business
+Specialist storage distie Hammer has spun out its in-house services business into a new company to be called Malleus Ltd. Speaking to MicroScope, former Hammer solutions manager Paul Hickingbotham, who has moved across to the new firm as technical director.

 By switching to StorSimple’s Enterprise Cloud Storage Appliance, Southwestern Michigan College has gained more storage and faster speeds; plus other cloud storage news.